 When you’re expecting a baby, it’s common to make certain adjustments to protect your health and the health of your little one.
 These include getting enough sleep, eating healthily, eliminating alcohol, watching your caffeine intake, and staying physically fit.
 But determining which workouts are best for your changing body and babe-to-be can feel complicated, especially when it comes to the safety of exercise such as high-intensity interval training (HIIT).
-The truth is, HIIT for pregnancy can actually be an effective, efficient way to maintain strength and get your heart rate up, as long as you make the right modifications.

 While you’ll want to check with your doctor before beginning or continuing any prenatal fitness program, here’s a quick-hit Q&A with AFAA Perinatal Certified Aaptiv Trainer and mom Amanda Butler.
 She explains how to modify HIIT for each trimester.

 Overall, HIIT training helps pregnant mothers maintain healthy weight.
 It can reduce pregnancy-specific issues such as back pain, constipation, and fatigue, as well as depression or stress.

 “Benefits include burning fat and calories in a short period of time, which is great when you don’t have much time to workout,” Butler says.
 “HIIT can produce faster results, and it helps build endurance.
 [This] is key when it comes to labor and delivery since those experiences vary in length and intensity.”

 How should you modify HIIT during the first trimester of pregnancy?

 You can practice HIIT as you normally would during the first three months of pregnancy.
 This is especially true if you’re already accustomed to working out at a higher intensity prior to getting pregnant.